What should your contracts try and do? My 500-word contracts are designed to build trust, and safeguard your business without annoying your clients.

 “That this document is not the product of skilful drafting is… evidenced by the presence of the expression ‘and/or.’
 Its use in this clause is unnecessary and confusing… the use of [that] expression… in any legal document is in any case open to numerous more fundamental objections of inaccuracy, obscurity, uncertainty or even as being just plain meaningless.”
 (Situ Ventures v Bonham-Carter, 2013)

-The courts are moving towards interpreting contracts by working out what they should mean and how they can make the language work in practice, not by nit-picking.
-So use normal words and they will be given their normal meaning by the courts, and more importantly, you and your contract partner will understand your contract better.
+Use normal words – not only will they be given their normal meaning by the courts, but, more importantly, you and your contract partner will understand your contract better.